-Interest rate risk arises when changes in market interest rates and interest margins influence finance costs, returns on financial investments and valuation of interest bearing items.
-The interest rate risk is managed and controlled by the Treasury.
-The interest rate risks are managed through balancing the ratio between fixed and floating interest rates and duration of debt and investment portfolios.
-Additionally, Valmet may use derivative instruments such as forward rate agreements, swaps, options and futures contracts to mitigate the risks arising from ‘Interest bearing assets and liabilities’.
-The ratio of fixed rate debt of the ´Total debt´ is accepted to stay within the 10–60% range including the interest rate derivatives.
-The duration of the ‘Non-current debt’ including the ‘Current portion of non-current debt’ and the interest rate derivatives is accepted to deviate between 6–42 months.
+Interest rate risk arises when changes in market interest rates and interest margins influence finance costs, returns on financial investments and valuation of interest-bearing items.
+The interest rate risk is managed and controlled by Treasury.
+The interest rate risks are managed through balancing the ratio between fixed and floating interest rates and duration of interest-bearing debt and interest-bearing financial assets.
+Additionally, Valmet may use derivative instruments such as forward rate agreements, swaps, options and futures contracts to mitigate the risks arising from interest-bearing assets and liabilities.
+The ratio of fixed rate debt of the total debt portfolio is required to stay within the 10–60 percent range including the interest rate derivatives.
+The duration of the non-current interest-bearing debt, including the current portion, and the interest rate derivatives is allowed to deviate between 6–42 months.

-The basis for the interest rate risk sensitivity analysis is an aggregate Group level interest rate exposure, composed of interest bearing assets, interest bearing liabilities and interest rate swaps, which are used to hedge the underlying exposures.
-The sensitivity analysis does not include interest rate impact from foreign exchange derivatives when an impact of 1 percentage point change in interest rates is not significant, assuming similar change in all currency pairs at the same time.
-For all interest bearing debt, assets and interest rate derivatives to be fixed during the next 12 months a change of 1 percentage point upwards or downwards in interest rates with all other variables held constant would have an effect, net of taxes:
+The fixed rate interest portion was 44 percent (20%), the duration was 3.5 years (1.1 years) and the EUR denominated debt was 100 percent (100%) of the total debt portfolio at the end of 2021.
+The basis for the interest rate risk sensitivity analysis is an aggregate Group level interest rate exposure, composed of interest-bearing financial assets, interest-bearing liabilities (excl. leases) and interest rate swaps, which are used to hedge the underlying exposures.
+The sensitivity analysis does not include interest component of foreign exchange derivatives since the impact of a one percentage point change in interest rates is not significant, assuming similar change in all currency pairs at the same time.
+For all interest-bearing debt, assets and interest rate derivatives to be fixed during the next 12 months a change of one percentage point upwards or downwards in interest rates with all other variables held constant would have following effect, net of taxes: